SumoLogic/sumologic-opentelemetry-js/README.md

 See [functionalities](#Functionalities) for informations about the script size and [configuration](#Configuration) for all supported options.

 There are no other required actions needed to take.
 With properly provided `data-collection-source-url` and `data-service-name` your website is ready and will send collected traces to the specified Sumo Logic collector.

+You can load the script asynchronously by adding the `async` flag but some functionalities like user interactions or requests made before script run will be limited.

 ## Manual installation